Can Your Business Use Stripe for Online Payments in 2025?

 If you’re unsure whether your business falls under the restricted business umbrella, you can contact Stripe for more information.
 In some cases, prior written approval is granted.

 There you have it!
-We hope this article helped you learn more about the types of businesses Stripe doesn’t work with.
+We hope this article helped you learn more about the types of businesses Stripe doesn’t work with and how you can use Stripe payments plugins to easily and securely accept payments on your WordPress website.

 If you liked this article, you might also want to check out the following guides: